Greensky-gs/AmethystJS/README.md

 export default new ButtonHandler({
     customId: 'buttonCustomId',
     permissions: ['Permissions required for the user'],
-    clientPermissions: ["Permissions required for the client"] })
+    clientPermissions: ["Permissions required for the client"],
+    identifiers: [ 'optionnal array of more button custom identifiers' ] })
 .setRun((options) => {
     // Execute your code here